helm/helm/docs/charts.md

 in the `Chart.yaml` as a token in the package name.
 The system assumes that the version number in the chart package name matches the version number in the `Chart.yaml`.
 Failure to meet this assumption will cause an error.

+## Chart LICENSE, README and NOTES

+Charts can also contain files that describe the installation, configuration, usage and license of a chart.
+A README for a chart should be formatted in Markdown (README.md), and should generally
+contain:

+- A description of the application or service the chart provides
+- Any prerequisites or requirements to run the chart
+- Descriptions of options in `values.yaml` and default values
+- Any other information that may be relevant to the installation or configuration of the chart

+The chart can also contain a short plain text NOTES.txt file that will be printed out after installation, and when viewing the status of a release.
+This file is evaluated as a [template](#templates-and-values), and can be used to display usage notes, next steps, or any other information relevant to a release of the chart.
+For example, instructions could be provided for connecting to a database, or accessing a web UI.
+Since this file is printed to STDOUT when running `helm install` or `helm status`, it is recommended to keep the content brief and point to the README for greater detail.

 ## Chart Dependencies